BOOK: “Trauma & Recovery”

 • we don’t want to, god-forbid, hurt anyone’s feeling by ‘suspecting’ them of being less than trustworthy – as they blatantly or subtly do us in!

-EXP: Social conformity: As adult, if we need to be part of a group where trust is expected / demanded – by a parent, teacher, boss, gang leader…..- no matter how irrational, unfair, evil, illegal…., we have to go along, otherwise we’d be severely punished, labeled coward &/or ostracized
+EXP: Social conformity: As unhealed adults, if we’re forced to be part of a group where trust is expected / demanded – by a parent, teacher, boss, gang leader — no matter how irrational, unfair, evil, illegal — we will go along with their agenda, otherwise we’ll be severely punished, labeled coward &/or ostracized (may be true if we chose & stayed in the wrong one)

 OR: